18th April 2016

 (The BLOMIA) The Big List Of Music Industry Acronyms…

 Just like a container full of the UKs leading DIY outdoor decking finishing spread; this post pretty much does exactly what it says on the tin (is that the weakest opening line I’ve ever written to a blog?
 It’s certainly up there).
 After explaining to the same artist for the umpteenth time that here at Sentric Music we look after his PRS and not his PPL (although we can do both), he spat his dummy out and complained that “they all sounded the same to him”.
-After accusing him of being a big acronym racist I realised he had a genuine point so a blog post was in order.
+After accusing him of being a big acronym bigot I realised he had a genuine point so a blog post was in order.

 Here are a bunch of music industry acronyms you might come across yet have no idea what they are.
 Get this post bookmarked for easy reference and you’re laughing – and if you think I’ve missed any then leave me a comment or drop me an email/tweet and I’ll add it to the list.